-The TMTP is restricted to ensure that at Company level the Solvency II financial resources (defined as the sum of the Solvency II technical provisions after application of transitional relief, other liabilities, and the solvency capital requirement) are no lower than the most onerous of the Solvency I Pillar 1 financial resources and Solvency 1 Pillar 2 financial resources (defined as the sum of the ICA technical provisions, other liabilities plus ICG).
+If necessary, the TMTP is restricted to ensure that at Company level the Solvency II financial resources (defined as the sum of the Solvency II technical provisions after application of transitional relief, other liabilities, and the solvency capital requirement) are no lower than the most onerous of the Solvency I Pillar 1 financial resources and Solvency 1 Pillar 2 financial resources (defined as the sum of the ICA technical provisions, other liabilities, capital requirements plus ICG).
 The Financial restrictions test includes new business written since the effective date of Solvency II.
+The restriction does not apply at 31 December 2018.